hieuvp/learning-python/name-variable/README.md

 Because the condition evaluates to true, the main function is called.
 This, in turn, calls myFunction.
 This prints out the value of `__main__`.

-## Scenario 2 - Import the script in another script
+## Scenario 2 - Import The Script In Another Script

 If we want to re-use myFunction in another script, for example importingScript.py, we can import nameScript.py as a module.